vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 I did not do any brushing, rinsing, or flossing after the meal.

-### Cool liquid foods for dinner on 2023-07-06 from shortly after midnight to about 1 AM
+### Cool liquid foods for second dinner on 2023-07-06 from shortly after midnight to about 1 AM

 I had another slow meal of cool liquid foods, starting a little after midnight on 2023-07-06 and ending a little after 1 AM.
 The composition and format of the meal was very similar to my preceding meal.

+### Cool liquid foods for breakfast on 2023-07-06 between 10:30 AM and 11:30 AM

+I had another slow meal of cool liquid foods, starting a little after 10:30 AM on 2023-07-06 and ending around 11:30 AM.
+The composition and format of the meal was very similar to my first two meals.
+One difference was that along with this meal, in addition to my medications, I also took my daily supplements.

 ## Sleep